Proviesec/Proviesec-Bug-Bounty-Dorking-Site-PBBDS/README.md

 </a>

 ## What is still missing?
-Just write or follow me on Twitter: https://twitter.com/proviesec
+Just write or follow me on Twitter: https://twitter.com/proviesec or write your idea in the Issues area

 ## ToDo
 - [x] Dynamic json file for li list